 - Screening blood samples for diseases.
 In this application, items are blood samples and tests are disease detections done on mixtures taken from selected samples. - Screening vaccines for contamination.
 In this case, items are vaccines and tests are cultures done on mixtures of samples taken from selected vaccines. - Clone libraries for a DNA sequence.
-Here, the items are DNA subsequences (called clones) and tests are done on pools of clones to determine which clones contain a particular DNA sequence (called a probe) [8]. - Data forensics.
+Here, the items are DNA subsequences (called clones) and tests are done on pools of clones to determine which clones contain a particular DNA sequence (called a probe) [10]. - Data forensics.
 In this case, items are documents and the tests are applications of one-way hash functions with known expected values applied to selected collections of documents.
+The differences from the expected values are then used to identify which, if any, of the documents have been altered.